 Home is where the (healthy) heart is

 More often than not, we get out of bed, then hustle getting bathed, dressed and out the door.
 No time to sit, relax, gear up for what’s ahead by enjoying the home environment we have created.
 Then we are into the day, with all its stressors and chaos.
 Over, at last, it’s back home and time to … write a stack of sticky notes to remind ourselves of tomorrow’s looming tasks, rush through dinner, deal with chores and finally fall into bed.
+Our home creates a stress-free place for us and we have had no time to enjoy it.

 Work out a homecoming routine.
 If it’s just you, decide what happens when you drive up: a 10-minute nap, or straight into dinner prep?
 Listening to some music, or unwinding with a little television?
 Maybe even a chapter or two in that book gathering dust on the table or nightstand?
 If there’s a spouse, significant other and/or children involved, talk this through so that everyone has some “me” time as they arrive and unwind.
 A group walk before dinner and homework?
 Wednesday night is game night?
 The options are endless.